 Daniel Vice, senior attorney at the Brady Center to Prevent Gun Violence, agrees.
 Vice told the Monitor, "It would be extremely dangerous to have teachers firing weapons in the classroom."
 He added that even some highly trained law enforcement officers often miss their mark when shooting, and the risk is increased for students finding a gun or a gun accidentally discharging when guns are brought into the school.

 The debate in Nebraska regarding arming teachers with weapons is reflective of a larger national debate on the topic, as school districts struggle to find solutions to the ongoing school violence issue.
 The Sandy Hook shooting brought many of these debates to a head, with some advocating the need for teachers to be armed in order to protect themselves and their students, with others decrying the notion as being irresponsible and likely to lead to even more violence.
-According to report by the New York Times
+According to a report in the New York Times

 , in the aftermath of Sandy Hook, 33 states proposed legislation to arm teachers, but only five actually signed bills into law.